Queensboro Bridge: Impact on development

 The New-York Tribune wrote in 1904 that the Queensboro Bridge's construction would cause Blackwell's Island to "lose at least a share of its sinister reputation".
 Even before the bridge was completed, real-estate values in Queens had been increasing several times over, and its construction also spurred the sale of property along 59th Street in Manhattan.
 Its development allowed various parts of Queens to be served by direct train and streetcar lines to Manhattan.
 The Brooklyn Daily Eagle predicted in 1908 that the bridge's completion would draw investors toward Long Island and away from New Jersey to the west.
 The same newspaper predicted that the bridge, along with the Steinway Tunnel and East River Tunnels, would change Long Island from a sparsely populated rural outpost to a densely packed suburb of New York City.
 A New York Times article from 1923 wrote that the bridge's opening "marked the first step in eliminating the East River as a barrier to the spread of population eastward".

 The opening of the bridge encouraged development of vacant land in Queens, where tracts were resold for residential and commercial use.
 Many industrial firms began operating in western Queens, including vehicle-manufacturing plants in Long Island City.
 By the early 1910s, numerous industrial structures and loft buildings had been built around the bridge's Queens end, particularly on Queens Plaza.
 Further east, neighborhoods such as Jackson Heights were built on former farmland.
 The Queensboro Chamber of Commerce's spokesperson said in 1924 that real estate values in Queens had tripled within 15 years of the bridge's opening, while the population grew from 284,000 to 736,000.
 At the bridge's 50th anniversary, The New York Times credited the bridge with encouraging industrial and residential development in Queens.
 Newsday wrote in the 1990s: "More than any other development, the Queensboro Bridge created the modern urban borough of Queens."
 The completion of the Queensboro Bridge inspired what became Queens Boulevard, although the thoroughfare was not finished until 1936.

 Media

 Because of its design and location, the Queensboro Bridge has appeared in numerous media works, including films and TV shows, set in New York City.
-For example, the title of Simon & Garfunkel's 1966 song "The 59th Street Bridge Song (Feelin' Groovy)" refers to the Queensboro Bridge, and it has been mentioned in media such as F. Scott Fitzgerald's 1925 novel The Great Gatsby.
+For example, the title of Simon & Garfunkel's 1966 song "The 59th Street Bridge Song (Feelin' Groovy)" refers to the Queensboro Bridge, and it has been mentioned in media such as F. Scott Fitzgerald's 1925 novel The Great Gatsby and Truman Capote's 1943 novel Summer Crossing.
 The bridge has been the setting or filming location for several movies, such as Manhattan (1979), Spider-Man (2002) and The Dark Knight Rises (2012).
 In addition, it is shown in the opening credits of the TV series Taxi.